lihil-3/ROS2-Humble-Installation--task4/README.md

-ROS 2 Humble Installation on Ubuntu 22.04
+🤖 ROS 2 Humble Installation on Ubuntu 22.04

-Task 4 – Linux and ROS Installation
+📌 Task 4 – Linux and ROS Installation

-Overview
+📖 Overview

 This task focused on installing a Linux environment and setting up ROS 2 Humble.

-Ubuntu 22.04 LTS was installed using Windows Subsystem for Linux 2 (WSL 2), followed by the installation and testing of ROS 2 Humble.
+Ubuntu 22.04.5 LTS was installed using Windows Subsystem for Linux 2 (WSL 2), followed by the installation, configuration, and testing of ROS 2 Humble.

 ⸻

-1. Linux Environment Installation
+🐧 1.
+Linux Environment Installation

 The Linux environment was installed using Windows Subsystem for Linux (WSL 2).

-First, the required Windows features were enabled using PowerShell:
+First, the required Windows features were enabled using PowerShell as Administrator:

 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

-After restarting the computer, WSL was updated and configured to use version 2:
+After restarting the computer, WSL was updated:

 wsl --update

+WSL 2 was then configured as the default version:

 wsl --set-default-version 2

 ⸻

-2. Installing Ubuntu 22.04
+🐧 2.
+Installing Ubuntu 22.04

 Ubuntu 22.04 LTS was selected because it is compatible with ROS 2 Humble.